-We have a long history as one of the leading establishments in Exeter.
-Here’s a timeline spanning the history of the club and our location.
+Exeter Golf and Country Club has a long history as one of the leading establishments in Exeter.
+Here’s a timeline spanning the history of the club and our location, Wear Park.

 The Manor of Weare Park belongs to the Buckenton family in the reign of Henry III.

 The land was passed via female heirs through the families of Bathe, Medstead.

 The Duke of Exeter, John Holland was the first person to settle building the original property on the site of Wear Park house.

 Wear Park was passed through the families of the Foulkes, Rodds and then the Spicers.

 Sir John Duckworth purchased the house and estate, making significant improvements to the property, as it currently stands today.
 He died in 1817, with his body brought back to Wear Park house until his funeral in Topsham Church.

 Exeter Golf Club opens with 96 founder members at Stoke Wood Farm in the Pennsylvania area of the city, with panoramic views to Exmouth, Woodbury, Sidmouth, Dartmoor and Crediton.

 Captain George Henry James Duckworth-King sold the estate.